jongabriel/django-carton/README.md

     |----- product
     |----- price
     |----- quantity
+	|----- ... stored fields
+	|----- attrs {dict}

-A cart item stores a price, a quantity and an arbitrary instance of a product model.
+A cart item stores a price, a quantity,an arbitrary instance of a product model, product model data as per the settings put an attribute dict that can hold arbitrary data of your choice.
+The data in attrs is set by simple accessing the dict

+	item.attrs['foo'] = bar

 You can access all your product's attributes, for instance it's name: